Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Abstract

 \section{Abstract}

-Stochastic convex optimization problems with nonlinear functional constraints are ubiquitous in machine learning applications, including multi-task learning, structured prediction, and multi-view learning.
+Stochastic convex optimization problems with nonlinear functional constraints are ubiquitous in signal processing applications including constrained least-squares, set-membership adaptive filtering, and trajectory optimization under uncertain fields.
 The presence of non-linear functional constraints renders the traditional projected stochastic gradient descent and related projection-based methods inefficient, and motivates the use of first-order methods.
-However, existing first-order methods, including primal and primal--dual algorithms, typically rely on a bounded (sub-)gradient assumption, which may be too restrictive in many settings.
+However, existing first-order methods, including primal and primal--dual algorithms, typically rely on a bounded (sub-)gradient assumption, which may be too restrictive in high-dimensional settings.
 We propose a stochastic sequential quadratic programming (SSQP) algorithm that works entirely in the primal domain, avoids projecting onto the feasible region, obviates the need for bounded gradients, and achieves state-of-the-art oracle complexity under standard smoothness and convexity assumptions.
 A faster version, namely SSQP-Skip, is also proposed where the quadratic subproblems can be skipped in most iterations.
 Finally, we develop an accelerated variance-reduced version of SSQP (VARAS), whose oracle complexity bounds match those for solving unconstrained finite-sum convex optimization problems.
 The superior performance of the proposed algorithms is demonstrated via numerical experiments on real datasets.